We work at the intersection of medicine, equity, wellness, & disability.

-Lisa Meeks, PhD
+Lisa Meeks, PhD, MA

 Lisa is the lead investigator in Meeks Research Group and is passionate about equal access to education and healthcare for persons with disabilities and is an expert in disabilities in medical education.
 As an administrative leader and researcher, Meeks has co-authored several articles and books on the subject of disability in medical education, helping to inform policy and best practice in the area of disability services.
 She also consults with leading health science programs, colleges, and universities on a myriad of disability related issues.

 Meeks' research interests include: Improving access to medical education for learners with disabilities, medical student and resident well-being, disability curriculum in medical education, reducing health care disparities in patients with disabilities, and the performance and trajectory of learners and physicians with disabilities.
 Her work as been featured recently on NPR, the Washington Post, CNBC, in Slate, cleveland.com, Bloomberg Law, the Chicago Tribune and in The New Physician magazine from the American Medical Student Association (AMSA).

 Dr. Meeks is the co-founder and past President of the Coalition for Disability Access in Health Science and Medical Education, co-developer of both the AAMC Disability Webinar Series and the UCSF Disability Training Series for Faculty and Administrators, co-editor and author of the seminal text on disability in health science The Guide to Assisting Students With Disabilities: Equal Access in Health Science and Professional Education and co-PI and lead author of the AAMC Special Report: Accessibility, Inclusion, and Action in Medical Education: Lived Experiences of Learners and Physicians with Disabilities and co-creator of the social media campaign #DocsWithDisabilities.